apoorvam1/LeetCode/Concepts/System Design/Scaling/MemoryCache.md

 When to use?

-1. When requests per second is very high Memory Caching can be used to handle traffic.
+1. When requests per second is very high, Memory Caching can be used to handle traffic.
 The data cached could be based on requirement of the application.

 Ex: